Know your options for Medicare plans in Texas, whether you’re looking for Original Medicare or Medicare Advantage.

 An alternative to Original Medicare, Medicare Advantage Plans – also known as Part C – cover everything Part A and Part B do, but typically offer additional coverage.

-Texas Medicare Advantage programs have networks and may only be available in certain areas of the state.
+Texas Medicare Advantage programs have networks and may only be available in certain areas of Texas.
 Plan options are based on ZIP code.
 These plans usually consist of copayments, deductibles, and out-of-pocket maximums that you are responsible for.
 However, plans can start at a $0 premium and go up from there.
-The average monthly premium in Texas is $10.68 (in 2022).
+The average monthly premium in Texas is $8.94 (in 2023).

 The Texas Medicare Advantage Program is made up of four types of plans: